csmith/certwrapper/README.md

 certwrapper will connect the target binary's stdin, stderr and stdout to its own.
 It will also relay any SIGINT, SIGTERM, SIGHUP, SIGUSR1 and SIGUSR2 signals to the child process.

+## Build tags

+If you are building certwrapper and know in advance which DNS provider you wish to use, you can use a build tag to eliminate all of the others.
+This can significantly reduce the binary size and shave a second or two off the build times.
+Supported tags are:

+  *  `httpreq`

+Trying to use any other provider with one of these builds will result in an error.